 Allogeneic hematopoietic stem cell transplantation (allo-HSCT) has become widely applied for hematological (and more recently even for non-hematological) disorders.
-However, allo-HSCT is a “two-edged” sword; this treatment has preferable strong graft-versus-tumor effects (GVT) to cure diseases, while at the same time causes graft-versus-host disease (GVHD) which could lead to the adverse prognoses of treated patients.
-As a hematologist, I observed many of the complications including GVHD after allo-HSCT, and as a researcher, elucidated the effects of GVHD on hematopoiesis/hematopoietic niche.
-I continue to pursue my research in this field of transplantation immunology, trying to reveal the detailed mechanisms of GVHD and GVT.
-I'm currently focusing attention on a network hub controlling immunity, inflammation, and cancer, which would contribute to GVHD/GVT.
+However, allo-HSCT is a “two-edeged” swords; this treatment has preferable strong graft-versus-tumor effects (GVT) to cure diseases while at the same time this causes graft-versus-host disease (GVHD) that could lead to the adverse prognoses of treated patients.
+As a hematologist I observed many of the complications including GVHD after allo-HSCT, and also a researcher elucidated the effects of GVHD on hematopoiesis/hematopoietic niche, I keep on pursuing my research in this field of transplantation immunology trying to reveal the detailed mechanisms of GVHD and GVT.
+After joining in the lab since April 2011, I have been focusing attention on a network hub controlling immunity, inflammation, and cancer - especially a transcriptional factor c-Rel that controls T-cell activation and proliferation contributing to pathophysiology of GVHD/GVT.
+We have small molecule c-Rel inhibitor compounds in our hands and by utilizing these compounds in vivo and in vitro, we observed effective suppression of c-Rel resulting in improved GVHD while preserving GVT activity.
 Intestinal damages are also important to initiate/sustain GVHD, so my projects also include models using knock-out mice of specific genes relevant to intestinal immune homeostasis.
 The ultimate goal is to develop promising methods to improve clinical outcomes of allo-HSCT.

 Fellowship Award from the Uehara Memorial Foundation (2011-2013), ASH Abstract Achievement Award (2012), ASBMT Best Abstract Award (2013).